SachaG/10YearsOfMeteor/src/pages/index.md

 I was fresh off writing a [somewhat successful design e-book](https://v3.sachagreif.com/ebook/) so I approached Tom with a proposal: we'd combine his deep knowledge of Meteor and my design and marketing skills to write a Meteor tutorial book and establish ourselves as the de facto way to learn the framework just as it was taking off.

 And guess what: _we did exactly that!_ [Discover Meteor](http://www.discovermeteor.com/) launched in 2013 and thanks in no small part to a big boost from the Meteor team quickly became one of the main resources to learn Meteor, just as we had hoped.
-The book quickly became a big part of both our lives, and was also a big financial success (you can read this [Gumroad case study](http://gumroad.s3.amazonaws.com/blog/DiscoverMeteorCaseStudy.pdf) to learn more.
+The book quickly became a big part of both our lives, and was also a big financial success (you can read this [Gumroad case study](http://gumroad.s3.amazonaws.com/blog/DiscoverMeteorCaseStudy.pdf) to learn more).

 <Image name="Discover Meteor" url="http://www.discovermeteor.com">Discover Meteor is no longer maintained and you can now read it for free.</Image>

 We even had a [podcast](http://www.discovermeteor.com/podcast) and a [t-shirt](http://www.discovermeteor.com/tshirt), and I'm not sure how many other programming books can say the same.
 And did I mention _Discover Meteor_ was also translated into dozens of other languages by volunteers (we made all the translations freely available)?

+Fun fact: to this day I've still only met Tom in person once, for the *Discover Meteor* [launch](https://blog.meteor.com/discover-meteor-highlights-from-the-book-launch-cacf79aa9621)!

 ## Things Cool Down

 At first, it seemed like everything was great in Meteor land.
 Tom eventually [went to work for the Meteor Development Group](https://blog.meteor.com/welcoming-percolate-studio-to-meteor-development-group-160c798b3aff) (the company behind Meteor, also known as MDG) itself, the Meteor community was growing, and the book was doing great.

-But as the rest of the JavaScript ecosystem kept evolving (this is around the time React was gaining traction), many voices inside the Meteor community started questioning Meteor's idiosyncratic approach.

 <Person name="Arunoda Susiripala" url="https://twitter.com/arunoda">Arunoda created libraries to address many under-served aspects of early Meteor days including routing, server-side rendering, deployment, and performance monitoring.
 He went on to create [Storybook](https://storybook.js.org/), and work for [Vercel](https://vercel.com/) before creating gamedev company [GDi4K](https://www.gdi4k.com/).</Person>

+But as the rest of the JavaScript ecosystem kept evolving (this is around the time React was gaining traction), many voices inside the Meteor community started questioning Meteor's idiosyncratic approach.

 It soon became clear that the community was splitting into two camps: those who appreciated Meteor's clear value proposition of simplifying web development by providing an all-in-one environment, and those who wanted more openness towards the npm ecosystem to avoid being left behind by the rest of the webdev community.